17cupsofcoffee/tetra-www/docs/tutorial/02-adding-the-paddles.md

+---
+id: 02-adding-the-paddles
+description: Part two of a tutorial on how to build a simple Pong clone with Tetra.
+---

 # Adding the Paddles

-In the [previous chapter](./01-creating-the-project.md), we created a window and gave it a background color.
+In the [previous chapter](./01-creating-a-project.md), we created a window and gave it a background color.
 Next, let's draw some paddles and make them move!

 First up, let's update our imports with the new types/modules that we'll be using: